connorbews/WaveSimulation/README.md

 ## Linux

-To run this project, you will need to download the latest release of the WaveSimulation-v executable.
-In order to actually run the executable you will need to download the "resources" subdirectory and run the following commands.
+To run this project, you will need to download the latest zipped folder from Releases on GitHub.
+Then run the following command.

 ```
-chmod u+x WaveSimulation-v
-sudo ./WaveSimulation-v
+bash run.sh
 ```

 If you still do not see a window like the one seen in the video above, please run the following commands: